iamnbutler/design-docs/README.md

 ### TODO

 **Short Term**
-- Rewrite content in a more neutral perspective, with optional, attributable opinion blocks.
+- Rewrite content in a more neutral perspective with optional, attributable opinion blocks.
 - Finish all the existing sections
-- Overally accessibility pass on the site
+- Overall accessibility pass on the site
 - Improve performance and deal with smaller issues (Lighthouse)
-- Set up CI for code quality, accessibility checks
+- Set up CI for code quality, and accessibility checks
 - Add tests

 **Long Term**